 A Hearty Response

-- the last twenty-minutes is like getting hit by a brick repeatedly over
+enough - wham - the last twenty-minutes is like getting hit by a brick repeatedly

 - well probably.

-in the film ?
-We always know when two characters are meant for one another.
+than the characters in the film ?
+We always know when two characters are meant

-sympathetic - and alive for a change!
-Most times I see her, she seems to
+and sympathetic - and alive for a change!
+Most times I see her, she seems

 to full speed.